Policy and Procedure Name:

 within the applicable statute of limitations;

-Deny, if sufficient evidence is not submitted to justify allowing the
+if sufficient evidence was not submitted to justify allowing the reconsidered

-If sufficient evidence is not submitted to justify allowing the reconsidered
+sufficient evidence was not submitted to justify allowing the reconsidered

 this policy and procedure.